Men’s Polo Shirt Outfit Inspiration: 20 Modern Looks For 2023

 Polo shirt outfits for men

-Taking a minimalist approach and opting for a tonal look is foolproof.
-Polos are perfect for this, standing in where a T-shirt might otherwise be a bit too plain and ordinary.
 The collar keeps things from becoming too casual, combining perfectly with the sharpness of the overcoat and tailored trousers.

-Polo shirt with shorts
+Polo shirt tucked in with shorts

 Back in the day, Rene Lacoste only wore his polo shirts tucked in.
 While it can look a little like you’re ready to hit the golf course today, a tucked in polo is still an effective way to wear one.
-Try a slim-fitting pique polo with a pair of shorts and minimal sneakers for a smart casual, summer-ready outfit.

-The long sleeve polo shirt
+The long-sleeved polo shirt

 Did we mention polo shirts are versatile?
-Sure, they can be worn untucked with tailored trousers, adding a casual edge to an otherwise smart look; or they can be tucked in, instantly elevating said trousers while still remaining more laid back than dress shirt.
+Sure, they can be worn untucked with tailored trousers, adding a casual edge to an otherwise smart look; or they can be tucked in, instantly elevating said trousers while still remaining more laid back than a dress shirt.

 Riviera-inspired polo shirt